OCFL/extensions/docs/0002-fixed-length-n-tuple-trees.md

 For a **tupleSize** of 3, our example UUID of "f81d4fae7dec11d0a76500a0c91e6bf6" would be split up into a path beginning "/f81/d4f/ae7/...".

-A **tupleSize** of zero indicates that identifiers are not split unto tuples at all - giving a flat structure with folders named for the soruce identifier.
+A **tupleSize** of zero indicates that identifiers are not split unto tuples at all - giving a flat structure with folders named for the source identifier.
 This can be useful for object stores that do not support the directory paradigm.

 ### numberOfTuples